hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-pbr/reference.md

 - <PaywallIcon height="16px" width="16px"/> **Anisotropy Map** A texture map that stores anisotropy.
 Red is anisotropic intensity.
 Green is anisotropic angle.
 - <PaywallIcon height="16px" width="16px"/> **Angle Offset** Allows you to offset the angles from 0°.

+### Reflections

+- **Force reflections mode** Forces reflections to be interpreted as either box projected or spherical projected reflection probes.

 ### Emission